Wills Power of Attorney Legal Advice How it Works Pricing

 PICTURED: a casket is typically rectangular shaped, whereas a coffin is wider at the shoulders and tapers in towards the bottom.

-How much is a coffin or casket?
+How much does a coffin cost?

 • Is the coffin for a cremation or burial?